My Favorite Guided Tours of Chicago

 One of the best ways to see the best of what Chicago has to offer is on a guided tour.
 This is especially true if you’re a first-time visitor looking for ideas on top things to do.
 Yet by the same token, these public tours can be quite informative for repeat visitors like me.
-In fact, I just experienced each of these following attractions, whether it was a guided tour or of the self-guided variety.
+In fact, I just experienced each of these attractions, whether a guided tour or a self-guided variety.
 As much as there are others to consider during your visit, the following are my favorite and most recent tours of Chicago.

 American Writer’s Museum